 You may feel scared that your relationship will fall apart because you’ve tried everything and you’re not sure if counseling or marriage therapy will make any difference.

-I understand; I’ve been married for seven years.
+I understand; I’ve been married for eight years.
 Marriage is fragile.
 It’s something we have to take care of like a little plant.
 Too often, we take it for granted assuming that we’ll always feel that top-of-the-world feeling.
 But like a plant, when a relationship is neglected and isn’t nurtured, it will begin to wilt and eventually die.

 The good thing is there are things we can do to breathe new life into relationships.
 Many of us go to premarital counseling to get help before the marriage starts, but getting help and support during our marriage is just as important.